What is a Lead Underwriter?

-In the securities industry a lead underwriter is a company, usually an, that helps companies introduce their new securities into the by leading a of banks to the securities.
+In the securities industry a lead underwriter is a company, usually an investment bank, that helps companies introduce their new securities into the market by leading a syndicate of investment banks to issue the securities.

-To begin the process, the underwriter and the first determine the kind of the issuer needs.
-Sometimes the issuer wants to sell via an .
-In this case, the proceeds go back to the company, but other offerings such as secondary offerings funnel the proceeds to a shareholder who is selling some or all of his or her .
+To begin the offering process, the underwriter and the issuer first determine the kind of offering the issuer needs.
+Sometimes the issuer wants to sell shares via an initial public offering (IPO).
+In this case, the proceeds go back to the company, but other offerings such as secondary offerings funnel the proceeds to a shareholder who is selling some or all of his or her shares.

-After determining the offering structure, the underwriter usually assembles what is called a to get help managing the minutiae (and risk) of particularly large offerings.
-A syndicate is a group of other banks and brokerage firms that commit to sell a certain percentage of the offering (this is called a guaranteed offering because the underwriters agree to pay the issuer for 100% of the shares, even if they can’t sell them all).
+After determining the offering structure, the underwriter usually assembles what is called a syndicate to get help managing the minutiae (and risk) of particularly large offerings.
+A syndicate is a group of other investment banks and brokerage firms that commit to sell a certain percentage of the offering (this is called a guaranteed offering because the underwriters agree to pay the issuer for 100% of the shares, even if they can’t sell them all).
 The lead is the underwriter, which has the responsibility for assembling and managing the syndicate throughout the process.
-That means it is primarily responsible for assembling the " force" that sell the securities.
+That means it is primarily responsible for assembling the 'sales force' that will sell the securities.

 After the syndicate is assembled, the lead underwriter usually writes and files an SEC Form S-1, which is also called a prospectus.
-The requires the prospectus to fully disclose all material information about the issuer, including a description of the issuer’s business, the name and addresses of key company officers, the salaries and business histories of each officer, the ownership positions of each officer, the company’s , an explanation of how it use the proceeds from the offering, and descriptions of any legal proceedings the company is involved in.
+The Securities Act of 1933 requires the prospectus to fully disclose all material information about the issuer, including a description of the issuer’s business, the name and addresses of key company officers, the salaries and business histories of each officer, the ownership positions of each officer, the company’s capitalization, an explanation of how it will use the proceeds from the offering, and descriptions of any legal proceedings the company is involved in.

-Lead underwriters grease the skids for bringing securities to underwriter takes a $1-per-share fee (the lead underwriter this with the but gets a larger portion of that $1).
-Making a in the securities also generates for underwriters.
+Lead underwriters grease the skids for bringing securities to market.
+Issuers compensate them for this by paying a spread, which is the difference between what the issuer receives per share and what the underwriter sells the shares to the subscribers for.
+For example, if XYZ Company shares had a public offering price of $10 per share, XYZ Company might only receive $9 per share if the underwriter takes a $1-per-share fee (the lead underwriter shares this with the syndicate but gets a larger portion of that $1).
+Making a market in the securities also generates commission revenue for underwriters.